radon-h2020/radon-datapipeline-plugin/docs/getting-started.rst

 * Drag the required TOSCA nodes and set the properties and make the connection with other pipeline nodes.
 * An example for such is given can be seen in following figure:
 .. image:: images/GMToutput.jpg
 The figure contain three pipelines: ConsS3Bucket, AWSLmabda, and PubsS3Bucket.
-These three pipelines are hosted atop Nifi environment within OpenStack prvate cloud environment.
+These three pipelines are hosted atop Nifi environment within OpenStack private cloud environment.

 * Export the CSAR file, by clicking on *Other* -> *Export CSAR*. you may refer to `Winery  <https://eclipse-winery.readthedocs.io/en/latest/>`_ for further instruction on how to export the CSAR.